Prolo1/Fashion_Line/README.md

 ## Features

 * Stores coordinate cards within character card
-* Add/Remove coordinates from character card
+* Add/Remove coordinates to character card
 * Keybinds for switching to different costumes (set them yourself)
 * Add current costume to Fashion Line
-* New buttons in the clothes save menu
+* Buttons in the clothes save menu (New!)

 ## Planned

 * Make it work properly in-game
-* Have it work in studio (maybe)
+* Have it work in Studio (maybe)
+* KK/KKS support

 ## How To Use